zepi2509/shell/README.md

 sudo mv beat_detector /usr/lib/caelestia/beat_detector
 ```

+> [!TIP]
+> The beat detector can actually be installed anywhere.
+However, if it is not installed to the default
+> location of `/usr/lib/caelestia/beat_detector`, you must set the environment variable `CAELESTIA_BD_PATH`
+> to wherever you have installed the beat detector.

 ## Usage

 The shell can be started via the `caelestia shell -d` command or `qs -c caelestia`.